If the idea of sitting on a beach in the sun sipping a Pina Colada while your eCommerce website rakes in cash appeals to you, then you are not alone.

-There are so many factors that interfere with sleep in modern day society including alcohol, drugs, blue light emitting phones and tablets, stress, long working hours, etc. Getting enough sleep is becoming a real problem for many people.
+There are so many factors that interfere with sleep in modern day society, including alcohol, drugs, blue light emitting phones and tablets, stress, long working hours, etc. Getting enough sleep is becoming a real problem for many people.

 Starting a “sleep” site would be a massive undertaking.
-Books, CD's, Clothing, meditation, bedding, alarm clocks and bedside lamps could all be part of your site, but it would be much better to start with one small section and grow from there.
+Books, CD's, Clothing, meditation, bedding, alarm clocks and bedside lamps could all be part of your website, but it would be much better to start with one small section and grow from there.

 A “stop snoring” eCommerce website ticks all the boxes for being a niche site, something that solves a customer pain point and is on the upward trend.